 - Click Save to save the network profile with these settings.

-The network and network profile setting are now configured for an existing network type to be used for the Infoblox IPAM integration in a cloud template design.
+The network and network profile setting are now configured for an existing network type to be used for the Infoblox IPAM integration in a cloud template.